 When you click "Remove everything" to start the process of formatting your computer, you will be given two options: "Just delete my files" or "Delete my files and clean my drive."

-Step 6: When the operating system asks if you're sure, click Next and then click the Reset button.
+Step 6: When the operating system asks if you're sure, click Next and then the Reset button.

 The Windows 10 computer will automatically restart itself to start the process of resetting.
-You have to wait until the reset process is done, which could take anywhere from a few minutes to a few hours.
+You have to wait until the reset process is done, which could take a few minutes to a few hours.
 After that, your computer will start up with a brand-new copy of Windows 10.

 Also Read: Graphics Card for Laptops: 5 Best Cards in India 2020